DakeQQ/Voice-Activity-Detection-VAD-ONNX/README.md

    - [Silero](https://github.com/snakers4/silero-vad)  (It is a modified version of the official one, optimized for enhanced parallel computing performance.)

 2. **Recommendation**:
-   - It is recommended to use FSMN alongside the [Audio Denoiser](https://github.com/DakeQQ/Audio-Denoiser-ONNX) for optimal performance in noisy environments.
+   - It is recommended to use the [Audio Denoiser](https://github.com/DakeQQ/Audio-Denoiser-ONNX) for optimal performance in noisy environments.

 3. **End-to-End Processing**:
    - This model includes internal `STFT` processing.